 The phone’s camera system is equipped with a 12 Megapixel 1.4 Micron sensor that has better noise handling capabilities than its predecessors.

 What’s more, there are two lenses built-in; one is wide-angle and coupled with an f/2.4 telephoto.
 It’s a speedy camera too; I’ve taken thousands of shots for my wife just holding the shutter, and off away, it captures every movement.

 How does the image quality hold up?
 Very good.
 I can’t tell the difference between the photos taken with my Google Pixel and the iPhone.

 The new X version is equipped with a 7-Megapixel front-facing camera with TrueDepth technology.
 What does it mean?
-It’s an advance facial recognition technology and has various applications including creating animated emojis based on your facial expressions.
+It’s an advanced facial recognition technology and has various applications, including creating animated emojis based on your facial expressions.

 I would have to give a slight edge when it comes to taking nighttime photos to the Android, but that’s a matter of debate and preference.
 It just so happens that I like how the Pixel renders the photos at night vs. the iPhone.
 Overall, if you’re an Apple fan, the iPhone X has a very capable camera system and should capture most of your travel moments.

 - Improved dynamic range